Introduction

 Benefits of Local and Organic Produce:

-• Lower Transportation Emissions: Local food travels shorter distances from farm to table, reducing transportation-related emissions.
+- Lower Transportation Emissions: Local food travels shorter distances from farm to table, reducing transportation-related emissions.

-How to Find and Support Local Farmers:
+How to Find and Support Local and Organic Food Sources:

 Section 5: Sustainable Consumption and Waste Management